 Psyllium husk in water.
 Mix well or it clumps.
 Bulks stool perfectly.

-Chamomile calms if stress is your trigger.
+Chamomile tea calms if stress is your trigger.
 I sip it evenings when anxiety tightens everything.

 Which one’s your vibe?
 I rotate so my body doesn’t get used to one.